-- 2.4 Where a firm is using its buffers, tThe PRA will assess a firm's capital plan to determine whether, if implemented, it would be reasonably likely to secure that the amount of the firm's CET1 will be equal to or greater than the firm's leverage ratio buffers within a period which the PRA considers appropriate.
-When exercising its judgement on what constitutes a reasonable time to rebuild buffers drawn down in stress, the PRA will take into account the drivers of the firm's shortfall, including in the context of current and forecasted macroeconomic and financial conditions. - 2.5 In determining the appropriate period for a firm to satisfy its CCLB when that has been raised, the PRA will have regard to the period of time the firm hase to meet the associated increase in its Countercyclical Capital Buffer (CCyB) rate(s).
+2.4 Where a firm is using its buffers, the PRA will assess a firm's capital plan to determine whether, if implemented, it would be reasonably likely to secure that the amount of the firm's CET1 will be equal to or greater than the firm's leverage ratio buffers within a period which the PRA considers appropriate.
+When exercising its judgement on what constitutes a reasonable time to rebuild buffers drawn down in stress, the PRA will take into account the drivers of the firm's shortfall, including in the context of current and forecasted macroeconomic and financial conditions.

+2.5 In determining the appropriate period for a firm to satisfy its CCLB when that has been raised, the PRA will have regard to the period of time the firm has to meet the associated increase in its Countercyclical Capital Buffer (CCyB) rate(s).
 The PRA expects any increase in the CCLB rate to follow the transitional periods set for the increase in the relevant CCyB rate(s), which will generally become effective twelve months after an announcement.
-This approach would ensure consistency and complementarity between the CCyB and CCLB. - 2.6 When calculating its CCLB, a firm is expected to take into account any decrease in relevant CCyB rate(s) immediately.
+This approach would ensure consistency and complementarity between the CCyB and CCLB.

+2.6 When calculating its CCLB, a firm is expected to take into account any decrease in relevant CCyB rate(s) immediately.

-Averaged leverage ratio calculation
+3 Averaged leverage ratio calculation

-- 3 - 3.A All firms are required to report and disclose their leverage ratios as per the Reporting (CRR) and Disclosure (CRR) Parts of the PRA Rulebook (see section 6 below).
-The guidance in this section relates to the additional requirements for reporting and disclosure of averaged leverage metrics that apply only to firms in scope of the leverage ratio minimum requirement. - 3.1 The PRA expects firms not to engage in short-term balance sheet management activities with a view to boosting their leverage ratio temporarily at any point in time. - 3.2 For the purpose of calculating an averaged leverage ratio over a reporting quarter, the PRA rules 2 require firms to calculate the exposure measure based on: - dailyfirms' daily on-balance sheet assets and securities financing transactions (SFT) exposures averaged over the quarter; and - end-of-month exposures averaged over the quarter for monthly (at the last day of the month the remaining off-balance sheet items.exposures averaged over the quarter, in accordance with Reporting Leverage Ratio 3.2.
+3.A All firms are required to report and disclose their leverage ratios as per the Reporting (CRR) and Disclosure (CRR) Parts of the PRA Rulebook (see Chapter 6 below).
+The guidance in this section relates to the additional requirements for reporting and disclosure of averaged leverage metrics that apply only to firms in scope of the leverage ratio minimum requirement.

+3.1 The PRA expects firms not to engage in short-term balance sheet management activities with a view to boosting their leverage ratio temporarily at any point in time.

+3.2 For the purpose of calculating an averaged leverage ratio over a quarter, the PRA rules12 require firms to calculate the exposure measure based on:

+- daily on-balance sheet assets and securities financing transactions (SFT) exposures averaged over the quarter; and - end-of-month exposures averaged over the quarter for the remaining off-balance sheet items.

-The capital measure and relevant deductions and adjustments should be calculated based on end-ofmonth averages. with the same frequency as the off-balance sheet exposures.
+The capital measure and relevant deductions and adjustments should be calculated based on end-ofmonth averages.